hauva69/pgn4web/chrome-extension/README.txt

 (default), "beta" or "development" in order to trigger testing code in the extension's HTML, CSS and JAVASCRIPT (remember to manually update manifest.json if needed).
-Consider auto-detecting the release channel if possible: http://crbug.com/35070
+Consider auto-detecting the release channel if possible. http://crbug.com/35070

 Enhancements:

 background.html, manifest.json: webRequest
-enable the webRequest extension API when stable info http://code.google.com/chrome/extensions/api_index.html http://crbug.com/60101
+enable the webRequest extension API when stable. info http://code.google.com/chrome/extensions/api_index.html http://crbug.com/60101
 Implemented for extensionChannel "development" (also needs "experimental" permission in manifest.json).
+Might need new permission in manifest.json.
 Verify on http://chesstempo.com/pgn-viewer.html and http://www.bennedik.de/Silverboard.html
-Requires increasing minimum_chrome_version (new API and permission)
+Requires increasing minimum_chrome_version (new API).

 background.html, manifest.json: registerContentHandler
 register the extension as content handler for application/x-chess-pgn